davidmeredith/devsGuidebook/devGuidebook.md

 In computing, concurrency is not parallelism, despite the two terms having very similar dictionary definitions. *Concurrency is a software concern* involving context switching of a process on a single CPU core via a ‘kernel thread’ (these types of thread are also commonly referred to as process thread, carrier thread, and platform thread) .
 Context switching gives the illusion that multiple things are happening at once because the time slicing is so small. *True parallelism is both a software and hardware concern* which requires increasingly more hardware to do more things at once.
 This can range from multiple cores on one CPU, multiple CPUs, multiple nodes, remote actors, remote VMs, cloud functions such as Lambda and more.

-For example, parallelism with increasingly 'heavyweight' hardware implementations could range from:
+For example, parallelism with increasingly heavyweight implementations from small to large could range from:
-- single host with shared memory parallelism using platform threads that map to multiple cores/CPUs on the same motherboard,
+- Single host with shared memory parallelism using low level platform threads and locks (mutexes), where threads map to cores.
+Programming with platform threads and locks is low level and is really for library developers rather than application developers.
+- Single host with shared memory parallelism using software abstractions built on lower level threads, such as co-routines with channels for sharing data, virtual threads a.k.a. fibers, async/await methods, pragmas to parallelise tight loops such as used in in OpenMP.
-- as above but data is shared within the same process using other mechanisms than memory, such as a memory-mapped file (memory and disk) or other inter-process-communication methods (IPC),
+- Multi-processing where each child-process has its own memory space and data is separately distributed to each process for processing, or data can be shared using inter-process-communication mechanisms (IPC) such as memory-mapped files (memory and disk) or messaging over sockets.
-- multi-processing where each child-process has its own memory space and each processes consumes one core,
-- K8s worker nodes working within the same K8s cluster but typically without a high performance interconnect,
+- K8s worker nodes/pods hosted in the same K8s cluster with communication over ethernet.
-- HPC using compute clusters that message-pass over a 'tightly coupled' high performance interconnect,
+- HPC using compute clusters where 'tightly coupled' workloads message-pass over a high performance interconnect (MPI).
-- geographically distributed nodes (e.g., remote Actors / FaaS / Grid computing),
+- Geographically distributed compute nodes/servers such as remote Actors / FaaS / Grid computing / service mesh.
-- geographically distributed multi-clustering (e.g., Grid, federated HPC, a potential route to exa-scale).
+- Geographically distributed multi-clustering (e.g., Grid, federated HPC - a potential route to exa-scale).

 Some general recommendations:
 - Keep platform threads as isolated as possible & limit mutable global state:
     - Sharing of fixed immutable state is fine.
     - Taking defensive copies of data can help prevent race conditions and other concurrency related ‘spooky actions at a distance’.
     - Try to be more functional and limit your use of global mutable state.
-    - Understand the pitfalls of multi-threaded code such as race-conditions, ghost reads, dirty reads, dirty writes, and deadlock.
+    - Understand the pitfalls of multi-threaded code such as race-conditions, ghost reads, dirty reads, dirty writes, and thread deadlock.

 - Keep synchronised critical sections as small as possible:
      - Amdahl’s law: "The overall performance improvement gained by optimising (i.e. parallelising) a single p art of a system is limited by the fraction of time that the improved part is actually used," or more simply: even a small amount of synchronization *_significantly*_ affects performance.
      - Here are some examples of Amdahl's law:
          - If 95% of the time spent by your code is parallel, throwing more processors at the problem does not improve speed up beyond ~256 processors.
          - If the amount of time spent by your code is <50% parallel, adding more processors won't speed up your code at all.
          - If the amount of time spent by your code is ~95% parallel, the maximum speed up is only 20 times and this takes 2048 processors.

 ![](attachments/Pasted%20image%2020240611095042.png)

 [top](#Table-Of-Contents)

 - Understand the pitfalls of multi-threaded programming.
-If deadlock, live lock, ghost-reads, dirty reads, and atomic vs composite actions don’t make much sense to you (do you think ‘i++’ is atomic? – no it is not), then you will no doubt run in to problems.
-These days, there is often a much better approach to coding low-level multi-threaded and shared memory models.
+If deadlock, live-lock, ghost-reads, dirty reads, and atomic vs composite actions don’t make much sense to you (do you think ‘i++’ is atomic? – no it is not), then you will no doubt run in to problems.
+For application developers rather than lower level library developers, there is often a much better approach to coding low-level multi-threaded and shared memory models.
 -  When testing, use more threads than processors – running with more threads than processor cores encourages task swapping.
 The more frequently your tasks swap, the more likely you will find issues.

 [top](#Table-Of-Contents)

 #### Know the difference between IO bound tasks and CPU bound tasks and their common solution patterns

-- *IO Bound Tasks* require asynchronous patterns to achieve concurrency.
+*IO Bound Tasks* require asynchronous patterns to achieve concurrency.
 The solution patterns include:

- 	- **Async/Await and Coroutines** (e.g., Go’s ‘Goroutines’ and Kotlin’s suspending functions).
+- **Async/Await and Coroutines** (e.g., Rust's async/await functions and Kotlin’s suspending functions).
 These are often referred to as ‘coloured approaches’ because your functions are typically split into two types; 1) red functions for asynchronous code typically requiring special keyword modifiers to annotate functions and their call-sites e.g. `async` (function) and `await` (call-site) and; 2) blue functions for plain synchronous code having no modifiers.
+Here is the [original and now famous blog - What Color is Your Function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function)
-Note, it could be argued that Go's Goroutines are not coloured because they only require the `go` keyword at the function call-site, there is no need to annotate a function as asynchronous which allows you to call regular functions in an asynchronous way (although you frequently need to pass in concurrency primitives to share data such as `Channels`).
-Here is the [original and now famous blog](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function).
+- **Colourless Coroutines** (e.g. Go's Goroutines).
+It could be argued that Go's Goroutines are not coloured because they only require the `go` keyword at the function call-site, there is no need to annotate a function as asynchronous which allows you to call regular functions in an asynchronous way (although you frequently need to pass in concurrency primitives to share data such as `Channels`).
 - **Virtual-Threads / Fibres** such as the ‘colourless’ [Project Loom](https://wiki.openjdk.org/display/loom/Main) for the JDK where the virtual threads are implemented in user space using continuations.
 With the release of Loom, the venerable JVM platform arguably boasts the most advanced approach to concurrency.
 JVM languages can implement a truly colourless programming approach on top using a combination of platform and virtual threads and higher-level abstractions such as the streams API.
 - **Continuations** are very low-level and are used to implement patterns such as coroutines & virtual threads.
 Continuations can be suspended, stored on the heap, and restarted.
 Typically, you would not directly use continuation APIs using a Continuation Passing Style (CPS) in your own application logic, although some languages do have public APIs for CPS.
 - **Async-Wrapper types such as Futures & Promises.** Note that these are really just higher-level synchronisation primitives, and the task that you await itself would need to be non-blocking to achieve high levels of concurrency.
 - **Call-Back functions** (beware ‘call-back hell’ as often seen in JavaScript).
 In fact, more friendly ‘synchronous’ patterns such as Coroutines and Continuations simply abstract much of the lower-level call backs from the programmer.
 - **Non-blocking IO primitives** where libs & APIs are non-blocking instead of blocking.
 - **Reactive Frameworks** e.g., project Reactor.
 Performant, but typically requiring a horrible API that has a lot of 'hidden magic.'
 In the JDK space, with the delivery of Project Loom (see above), I believe reactive approaches will decrease in popularity.

 [top](#Table-Of-Contents)

--  *CPU Bound Tasks* have different solution patterns:
+*CPU Bound Tasks* have different solution patterns:

 - **Platform/OS/POSIX/Kernel threads (pthreads).** These are good for numerical computations that do not require much, preferably no, IO.
 An example would be a ‘tight computational loop’ that performs an in-memory calculation that has no side-effects.
 Note that platform threads are rather heavyweight and so should be pooled for effective resource usage (see Fork-Join-Pools).
 For example, on Linux, each thread typically requires ~1MB of memory per thread – this is because they are controlled by the operating system, and the OS has to be generic enough to handle a variety of use-cases, so 1MB was assumed to be a catch-all default.
 Platform threads are _very_ different from Virtual Threads in terms of how they are implemented.
 A platform thread is very similar to a process in terms of resource-cost, except that threads allows memory sharing between multiple threads while multiple processes do not share the same memory space.
 For multiple processes, you need some other mechanism to share state and messages between processes, such as a common memory-mapped file(s), file system, databases, and message brokers.
 - **Shared memory frameworks** such as OpenMP which make multi-threaded programming simpler by avoiding low-level synchronisation primitives.
 - **Fork-Join-Pools and related ‘Work Stealing’** patterns that involve task queues.
 FJP is a highly recommended way to achieve best possible performance because low-level Kernel/OS threads are re-used to maximum effect.
 - **Horizontal scaling with Pub-Sub and Competing Consumers.** This is where multiple compute nodes subscribe to a message channel and pull messages from the channel.
 If the queue-depth gets too high, you add more consumers to process the messages.
 - **Lazy Parallel Streams** in functional approaches.
 Functional streams are typically executed lazily, importantly after the whole computation has been fully defined.
 This allows the caller or runtime to perform optimisations such as automatic parallelisation.
 This can only be achieved because the full stream is defined lazily, ahead of time.
 - **Message Passing** e.g., the Actor model (e.g., Akka) & Message Passing Interface (e.g., OpenMPI) in HPC are both examples of message passing.
 Note that the Actor model is actually the canonical parallelism pattern, while MPI is quite niche (largely just the HPC community).

 If you must use low-level locks and synchronization primitives with critical sections, try to use ‘re-entrant’ locks for better composability and performance over non-re-entrant synchronized blocks.
 Check if the languages mutexes (semaphores, count-down latches) are re-entrant (language agnostic advice).